 - Now, select the New Rule from Conditional Formatting option under the Home.

-- Click on to the Format option to open the Format Cells dialogue box.
-In the Format Cells dialogue box under the Fill option select the color you want and press OK.
+- Click on the Format option to open the Format Cells dialogue box.
+In the Format Cells dialogue box under the Fill option, select the color you want and press OK.

 - After this, you can see the color you choose in the Preview option.

 - Now press OK in the New Formatting Rule dialogue box to apply the formatting.
 You will get the below result after this.

 - In the same way, if you want to find the students who failed the exam but can sit for a retake you just need to write “Retake” instead of “Pass” in cell C2.